Skip to main content

 Bios

 This is the place to tell everyone about yourself.
 Share who you are and what you do.
-Highlight what makes you special or inspires you to take photos.
+Highlight what makes you special or inspires you to take images.
 Let people know you’re available for hire.
 It can also be a great place to direct people to your bio link.
 Some possible uses:

 • Personal website